DMOZ Open Directory

 Search Engine Optimization Oct 06, 2005

-The original concept of DMOZ was excellent for its time.
-The DMOZ site’s About page makes these statements about the concept, and about the reasons for the directory’s creation:- “Automated search engines are increasingly unable to turn up useful results to search queries.
-The small paid editorial staffs at commercial directory sites can’t keep up with submissions, and the quality and comprehensiveness of their directories has suffered.
-Link rot is setting in and they can’t keep pace with the growth of the Internet.”
+The DMOZ site’s About page makes these statements about the concept, and the reasons for the directory’s creation:- “Automated search engines are increasingly unable to turn up useful results to search queries.
+The small paid editorial staff at commercial directory sites can’t keep up with submissions, and the quality and comprehensiveness of their directories have suffered.
+Link rot is setting in, and they can’t keep pace with the growth of the Internet.”

 “The Open Directory follows in the footsteps of some of the most important editor/contributor projects of the 20th century.
 Just as the Oxford English Dictionary became the definitive word on words through the efforts of volunteers, the Open Directory follows in its footsteps to become the definitive catalog of the Web.”

-The small paid editorial staffs at commercial directory sites still can’t keep up with submissions, but their backlogs are small when compared with DMOZ’s massive backlog.
-According to reports, there are over a million site submissions that are waiting to be reviewed, and delays of several years between submitting a site and it being reviewed are not uncommon.
+According to reports, over a million site submissions are waiting to be reviewed, and delays of several years between submitting a site and its review are not uncommon.
 The backlog problem is so huge that many editors have redefined the problem so that it no longer exists.
-To them there is no backlog, because the submitted sites are not there to be reviewed.
-They are merely a low priority pool of sites that they can dip into if they want to, and some of them prefer to find sites on their own.
+To them, there is no backlog because the submitted sites are not there to be reviewed.
+They are merely a low-priority pool of sites that they can draw from if needed, and some prefer to find their sites.

-Link rot (dead links) has become widespread in DMOZ through the years, and they certainly can’t “keep pace with the growth of the Web”.
 There isn’t a single reason for the creation of DMOZ that DMOZ itself doesn’t nöw suffer from.
-So how come such an excellent original concept ended up with a directory that has the same problems that it sought to solve, and on a much largër scale?
+So, how did such an excellent original concept end up with a directory that has the same problems it sought to solve, but on a much larger scale?

-A recent report stated that there are currently about 10,000 editors who are able to edit, and that only around 3,000 of those are active in building the directory.
-The word “active” is used to describe editors who actually edit quite often, but as little as one edit every few months is acceptable.
+The word “active” is used to describe editors who frequently edit, but even making one edit every few months is acceptable.
 The word doesn’t mean “busy”, although some of them are.
-With so few people doing anything, it isn’t even possible for them to keep up with the link rot in such a huge directory,
+With so few people doing anything, it’s even impossible for them to keep up with the link rot in such a huge directory, and there’s the ever-increasing problem of listings that link to topics other than what they were intended for.
+It simply isn’t possible for them to maintain the directory as they would like.

-The idea of becoming “the definitive catalog of the Web” was a fine one, but it turned out to be an impossible dream.
 The purpose of DMOZ is dead.
 Today’s search engines produce excellent results in large quantities, and much more quickly than drilling down into a directory to find something.
+So, is there any value at all in the DMOZ directory?

-So is there any value at all in the DMOZ directory?
-As a useful catalog of the Web, and when compared with the major search engines, the answer is no, although a few people do find it to be a useful research resource.
-For website owners, the links to their websites that a listïng in DMOZ creatës are useful for search engine ranking purposes, but even those are becoming less useful as search engines improve, and seek to block out unwanted duplicate content from
+As a valuable catalog of the Web, and when compared with significant search engines, the answer is no, although a few people do find it to be a useful research resource.
+For website owners, the links to their websites listed in DMOZ are helpful for search engine ranking purposes.
+Still, even these are becoming less useful as search engines improve and seek to block unwanted duplicate content from their indexes.

-It was a fine concept, and it looked promising for a while, but the idea of DMOZ becoming the definitive catalog of the Web is gone.
 Improvements in the search engines eclipsed its value, and the growth rate of the Web meant that it could nevër achieve its goal.
 It began with an excellent concept, and they gave it a good shot, but it didn’t work.
 The continuing growth rate of the Web ensures that it can nevër work.
-It continues as a good directory of a large number of web sites, but that is all.
+It remains a good directory of many websites, but that’s all.
 And not many people use directories when the search engines produce such good results, and so quickly.

 About The Author